 This section provides a timeline for the performance management and merit process.
-As noted earlier, the timeline has been condensed to meet our July 1 merit effective date.
+This timeline was developed to meet our July 1 merit effective date.
 In order to ensure the efficient completion of both the Performance Management and Merit processes, this timeline is designed to keep all stakeholders accountable and informed.